jbcodeforce/eda-studies/docs/techno/kafka-connect/index.md

 * **Tasks**: each worker coordinates a set of tasks to move the data.
 In distributed mode, task states are saved in Kafka topics.
 They can be started, stopped at any time to support resilience, and scalable data pipeline.
 * **REST API** to configure the connectors and monitors the tasks.

+It supports distributed or standalone deployment modes.
+Fully integrated with Kafka Cluster to keep its states, it automatically manage offset, and handle the complex process of offset commitment.

 The following figure illustrates a classical 'distributed' deployment of a Kafka Connect cluster.

 ![](./diagrams/kc-worker.drawio.png)

 Workers are the running processes (JVMs) to execute connectors and tasks.
+It uses the existing Kafka group management protocol to scale the worker easily.
 Each Connector is responsible for defining and updating a set of Tasks that actually move the data.
 Tasks are threads in a JVM.
 When a connector is first submitted to the cluster, the workers rebalance the full set of connectors in the cluster with their tasks so that each worker has approximately the same amount of work.

 * Connector and tasks are not guaranteed to run on the same instance in the cluster, especially if we have multiple tasks and multiple instances in our Kafka Connect cluster.